Chapter Five

 457-61 -- The Department of Labor's Office of Administrative Law Judges.
 (This site includes lots of information about ALJs and the formal adjudication process within the Dep't of Labor.
 The link is here not because the Dep't of Labor is particularly important or distinctive, but because it happens to have a good ALJ site, and much of what the DOL ALJ's do is generalizable, so this will give you a better handle on formal adjudications.)

-457-61 —Here is the docket from a major FTC adjudication.
-Scrolling through, from the bottom up, gives a sense of what big-time agency adjudications are like.
-(But bear in mind that (a) not every formal adjudication looks like this and (b) most FTC complaints lead not to a full hearing but to a settlement in the form of a Consent Agreement.)
+457-61 —Here is the docket from a major FTC adjudication, this against Pom Wonderful for making misleading claims about the health benefits of pomegranate juice.
+Scrolling through, from the bottom up, gives a sense of what big-time agency adjudications are like: not so different from big-time commercial litigation in the courts.
+(But bear in mind that (a) not every formal adjudication looks like this and (b) fully litigated FTC adjudications are extraordinarily rare; the agency settles almost all its administrative cases.)

 461 -- Many agencies publish their adjudicatory opinions in bound volumes (and on-line counterparts), just like courts.
 Here are links to the published decisions of the FTC, the NLRB, and the EPA's Environmental Appeals Board.

 463 — The more-intricate-than-it-looks rulemaking process invites flowcharts.
-One well-known example is The Reg Map, which can be obtained as a 2/ x 2/ poster from its creator, ICF Consulting.
+One well-known example is The Reg Map, which can be obtained as a poster from its creator, ICF Consulting.
 Public Citizen has produced a somewhat denser flow chart.

 463 — A useful overview of the many statutory requirements applicable to agency rulemaking is the Rulemaking Handbook prepared by the U.S. Department of Transportation.